-THE ROLE OF THE CARETAKER
+THE ROLE OF THE SITE MANAGER

-Within IAT schools, the Caretaker should inform the Head Teacher and staff of any potential hazards such as wet floors or the presence of contractors in school.
+Within IAT schools, the Site Manager should inform the Head Teacher and staff of any potential hazards such as wet floors or the presence of contractors in school.

-The Caretaker has specific responsibility for checking the building for anything that may cause harm or could be a potential danger.
+The Site Manager has specific responsibility for checking the building for anything that may cause harm or could be a potential danger.

-The Caretaker will carry out visual checks on electrical plugs, sockets, wires and equipment.
+The Site Manager will carry out visual checks on electrical plugs, sockets, wires and equipment.
 The school will ensure Annual PAT Testing is undertaken.
 Any issues arising should be logged on 'Every Asset Management System', which is the schools compliance system.
-The system will automatically send an email to the Caretaker who will report to the Head Teacher or Health and Safety Leader, as appropriate.
+The system will automatically send an email to the Site Manager who will report to the Head Teacher or Health and Safety Leader, as appropriate.

-The Caretaker will regularly inspect moveable equipment.
+The Site Manager will regularly inspect moveable equipment.

 Generally staff, should connect and disconnect electrical equipment.

-The caretaker will report any premises issues to the Head Teacher.
+The Site Manager will report any premises issues to the Head Teacher.